gcc3/simple-ai-chat/README.md

 The application is deployed at [simple-ai.io](https://simple-ai.io).

-You can fork this code and deploy it on your own machine for non-commercial use.
-(For details, please refer to the [LICENSE](https://github.com/gcc3/simple-ai-chat/blob/master/LICENSE) file.)
 For bugs or suggestions, please report them to the repository's [GitHub Issues page](https://github.com/gcc3/simple-ai-chat/issues).

 Quick Start